Quicklinks

 Therefore, while these products are safe enough to use on acne, as long as you aren’t allergic to them, they can be less than ideal on the rest of your face.

-One other thing you need to keep in mind is that most anti-acne medications and medicated face washes tend to make your skin more sensitive to the sun.
-So after you cleanse your face, you should always moisturize using a non-comedogenic moisturizer because that doesn’t clog your pores, and finish it up with a sunscreen to protect your skin.
+One other thing you need to keep in mind is that most anti-acne medications and medicated face washes tend to make your skin more sensitive so after you cleanse your face, you should always moisturize using a non-comedogenic moisturizer because that doesn’t clog your pores, and finish it up with a sunscreen to protect your skin.